Direct solution of multiple excitations in a matrix product state with block Lanczos: Density matrix renormalization group on many excitations

 \subsubsection{Quantum numbers}

 Quantum number symmetries are a useful concept in tensor networks and can drastically reduce the amount of computational time to perform operations.
-In essence, each index of the tensors in the network receive a set of quantum numbers \cite{dmrjulia2}.
+In essence, each index of the tensors in the network can be labeled by a quantum number \cite{hauschild2018efficient,orus2019tensor}.
 The linear algebra operations are then decomposed into a series of smaller tensors, one for each quantum number sector.
 This procedure effectively generates a block sparse representation of the tensors and can yield major savings in terms of efficiency of algorithms.
-There is no explicit change to the steps above for the quantum number symmetries.
-However, there are some issues that require discussion.
+For example, a contraction algorithm is divided into a set of smaller contractions, one for each quantum number value on the index being contracted.
+There is no explicit change to the steps in Fig.~\ref{blocklanczosfig} brought about by the the quantum number symmetries; however, there are some issues that require discussion.

 If quantum number symmetries are specified for the excitation index, then the lowest energies in each sector will be found.
 Only excitations on the excitation index will be found in the normalization step, so these must be specified before performing any computations.
 Note that the lowest energies may not correspond to the quantum numbers of the excitation index.
 If a fixed set of quantum numbers should be obtained after diagonalizing the block-tridiagonal Hamiltonian from Eq.~\eqref{blockM}, then the list of lowest energies must be identified by quantum number.
 Then, only those lowest energies in the appropriate quantum number sector should be retained.